ManojChandran/oouve-magento-ami/README.md

-# oouve-magento-ami
+# MAGENTO AMI
-AMI for magento
+This is a packer repo to create a AWS AMI for magento.